 "Deadpool may simply be messing with one of the others, or bor - "

 Before Pollock finished the sentence, she noticed something out of the corner of her eye.
 A flash of green at the edge of the shadows in the corner.
-CAP noticed how she trailed off and followed her gaze.
-There was the muted tremor of an explosion from somewhere above, causing the light fixtures to shake slightly.
+CAP noticed her trailing off and followed her gaze.
+A muted tremor of an explosion somewhere above caused the light fixtures to shake.
 Just enough to push the shadows in that corner back a bit.
 Enough to show the green was part of a suit, worn by an otherwise nondescript man.

 "Time's up."

-His hands swung into view and each held a grenade.
+His hands swung into view.
+Each held a grenade.
 The one in his right hand, he immediately hurled at the two of them.

 No comments: